hella753/ai_quiz_generator/README.md

 ### Permissions
 - **IsCreater**: Custom permission for checking if the user is the creator of the quiz.
 - **IsThisUser**: Custom permission for checking if the user is the owner of the account.
+- **CanSeeAnalysis**: Custom permission for safe methods, checking if the user is the owner of the account.

 ### URLs
-The URLs are routed through Django’s URL dispatcher and include versioning for better API management.
+The URLs are routed through Django’s URL dispatcher.
 - `api/`: Base URL for API.
 - `accounts/`: Base URL for user authentication.
 - `/`: Swagger API documentation.